 4. Switch your credit cards to zero interest cards

-If you have a significant amount of credit card debt, why not take advantage of a credit card that charges zero interest for 3, 6 or 12 months?
-Many credit card providers offer zero balance transfers on existing credit card debt, so take advantage of this generous offer and pay off the principle as much as you can whilst being charged no interest.
+If you have a significant amount of credit card debt, why not take advantage of a credit card that charges zero interest for three, six or 12 months?
+Many credit card providers offer zero balance transfers on existing credit card debt, so take advantage of this generous offer and pay off the principle as much as you can while being charged no interest.
 It will absolutely get you out of debt a whole lot more quickly.

 5. Cut living expenses by 10 per cent